-Use Fury instead of Mana, which is gained by taking or dealing damage.
+Use Fury instead of Mana, which is gained by taking damage or dealing Basic Attack damage.
 Using a Basic or Heroic Ability grants 10% Movement Speed for 4 seconds.

 Fury, Sonya's Trait, serves two purposes.
 First, it replaces Sonya's Mana with a unique resource called Fury.
 Whereas Mana scales with Hero Levels and naturally regenerates over time, Fury has a static total of 100 and is generated by Basic Attacks, taking damage, the Ancient Spear Ability, and certain Talents.
 Basic Attacks generate 6 Fury per hit; separate instances of direct damage taken generate 2 Fury each.
 Second, it increases your movement speed by 10% for 4 seconds whenever you use an Ability.